Hélio Castroneves: 2014–2017

-2018–present
+2018–2025

 Post-season, he stepped down from IndyCar full-time to move to Penske's IMSA SportsCar Championship program.
 Castroneves was entered into both the IndyCar Grand Prix and the Indianapolis 500 as part of his 2018 campaign; he prepared for the races by sharing notes with his teammates and familiarizing himself with the car.
 Castroneves' team employed a strategy allowing him to finish sixth in the IndyCar Grand Prix.
 At the Indianapolis 500, he started from eighth place, before losing control of his car in turn four and crashing on the 146th lap for a 27th-place finish.
 In the 2019 season, he again entered both the IndyCar Grand Prix and the Indianapolis 500.
 Castroneves finished the IndyCar Grand Prix two laps behind the leaders in 21st.
-He started 12th in the Indianapolis 500, finishing the race 18th following a pit lane collision with the rear of James Davison's car earning him a drive-through penalty.
-He began the 2020 Indianapolis 500 from 27th and finished the race in 11th.
+He started twelfth in the Indianapolis 500, finishing the race eighteenth following a pit lane collision with the rear of James Davison's car earning him a drive-through penalty.
+He began the 2020 Indianapolis 500 from 27th and finished the race in eleventh.

 Castroneves signed to race for Arrow McLaren SP in place of the unfit Oliver Askew at the Harvest Grand Prix in his first IndyCar start for a team other than Penske since 1999.
-He finished 20th in the first race and 21st in the second.
+He finished twentieth in the first race and 21st in the second.
 Following an approach by team owner Michael Shank in late 2020, Castroneves signed for the small Meyer Shank Racing (MSR) team to compete at six races in the 2021 season, feeling the growing team would give him the opportunity to win a fourth Indianapolis 500.
 He had asked MSR to enter him in more races but the request was denied.
 At the Indianapolis 500, Castroneves achieved his record-tying fourth career victory in the event after a late-race pass on Álex Palou.
-He went on to score one more top ten finish at Nashville in his final five races of 2021 to finish 22nd overall with 158 points.
+He struggled with his form after his victory, and he went on to score one more top ten finish at Nashville in his final five races of 2021 to finish 22nd overall with 158 points.